Truecalling/Wizard101-Dance-Bot/README.md

 - Added a check to verify player has loaded into dance game before searching moves, this was causing massive issues.

 Update release by St. Jimmy 3-14-21:
--Reverted to fixed pixelsearch in 1 case.
+- Reverted to fixed pixelsearch in 1 case.

 Backup folder is for if you are having errors while in dance game.